 Students are encouraged to join the American Physical Therapy Association (APTA) that is the professional organization for therapists and assistants.
 Membership includes subscription to periodicals titled Physical Therapy, PT Bulletin and PT Magazine.
 These periodicals are often used for reading assignments by faculty.
 Membership in the state and local PT organizations are included in the national dues.
-Membership forms for APTA are available from the Department Chair's signature is required for validation of student status.
+Membership forms for APTA are available from the Department Chair and the Department Chair's signature is required for validation of student status.